Interviewed by Jagari Mukherjee

 Good question!
-For me the moon has always had a magical connotation.
+For me, the moon has always had a magical connotation.
 It’s that silvery disc that appears on the night skies and illumines the darkness, gives the night a velvety feel.
 However the title of the book has a slightly more metaphoric implication – it refers to the cycle of the waxing and waning of the moon and how that defines our time in months, years and so forth.
 Two full moons is that bracket that cusps time and gives us our experiences of life.
-So, in that sense, it is a scientific or let’s say a realistic title.
+So, in that sense, it is scientific or let’s say a realistic title.

 2. With each passing book, the next is an evolved one.
 Explain.

 That’s a good thing.
 Always good to move forward and evolve, both as an individual and as a writer.
 I want to be this person who’s absorbing more and more about esoteric life every minute.
 Poetry becomes universal if it’s sourced from this deepest space that exists inside all of us.
 As for the evolution of the craft, I believe it’s bound to evolve if we keep writing, revising, and editing.